A Traveler’s Tale Of Athens To Nafplion

 I had been told that the best restaurant to enjoy authentic Greek Cuisine is the Maestrali and hence I visited that next.
 Even a simple dish of beef pasta is enough to arouse the senses; believe me!
 Not to mention you get a considerable entrée size.
 For lovers of seafood, I recommend Giannis which has a lovely Pikilia seafood platter and shrimp saganaki- again with portions big enough to serve an army!
 If you find you are craving a bit of American food, the Loutraki Casino is a wonderful place for a buffet breakfast.
 On your way out of Loutraki, remember to snap a lot of photos in the Corinth Canal- I know I did.
 It’s the perfect tourist spot.

-night.
-When the evening does descend, however, don’t waste an opportunity to shop a bit more!
+When the evening does descend, however, don’t waste an opportunity to walk the streets and shop a bit more!
 When I was there I found this small shop and thoughts I’d spend all my money even though I’m usually a careful spender- such is the magic of the place!

 I found the perfect little souvenir shop on Amalias 4 called Takis Souvenirs and found myself striking up a conversation with the shop owner who you could tell was madly in love with the city he lived in and had a lot to say about it.
 What a delightful man!He made it easy for us to shop, his energy was very positive!I love to shop where I feel good, and the people have a happy disposition!I end up shopping more if am happy!And that is what we did with my friend!

-Do visit Nafplio at least once; I know you’ll love it!
+Do visit Nafplion at least once; I know you’ll love it!

 Litsa with Love!